lightscapevr/website/markdown/getting-started-quest.md

 you *must* install at least version 21.0.0 on the PC/Mac.

-#### <a name="quest1">A note about Quest 1</a>
+#### <a name="quest1">Installation on the older Quest 1</a>

-If you try to install VR Sketch on your older Quest 1 device in the standard way (via the App Lab), you may notice that it will get the older version 17.0.9 from January 2023.
-This is expected.
+We stopped updating VR Sketch for Quest 1 in January 2023 (read on for the reason).  *The latest version that works is 17.0.9.*  Additionally, starting in 2025, Meta is phasing out its own Quest 1 support.
+You can still try to install VR Sketch as in the paragraph above, but the App Lab may at any time start to refuse to let you do it.
+If it still works, you will get version 17.0.9 as expected.
+But if it no longer works, then you will have to "sideload" VR Sketch 17.0.9 <a href="#sideload">as described below.</a>  The APK file is
+<a href="https://vrsketch.eu/download/baroquesoftware_vrsketch_v17.0.9_quest.apk">this one.</a>

+Here is the reason for which VR Sketch does not work on Quest 1 since version
-The reason is that in VR Sketch version 18 we did an in-depth refactoring, initially targetted at PC VR.
+18. At that time, we did an in-depth refactoring, initially targeted at PC VR.
 However, it turned out that it also works on Quest 2/3/Pro.
 We found out, however, that it does not work on Quest 1, likely because of a slightly older version of the graphics unit.
 The benefits for all other users are too big to ignore (about 3 times more performance!).
 Sorry for our Quest 1 users, but continuing to develop a variant specifically for Quest 1 is too much work for us at this point.
 We will now only support the Quest 1 standalone in "maintenance" mode.
-As far as we can tell, this version 17.0.9 continues to work fine with the latest versions on PC/Mac.
+As far as we can tell, this version 17.0.9 continues to work fine with the latest versions of VR Sketch inside Sketchup on PC/Mac.

 ### Start VR Sketch